Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 * On the landing page, review the details presented and click **Activate**
 ![SaaS Subscriptions](./images/activate-subscription.png)

-> The AMP SDK sample application calls the following AMP SDK API methods in the background
+> The Publisher portal calls the following SaaS SDK API methods in the background.

 ```csharp
 // Determine the details of the offer using the marketplace token that is available in the URL during the redirect from Azure to the landing page.